 There are approximately 5.11 billion unique mobile users in the world today.
 If your email campaigns are not mobile-friendly, your customers and leads will be less likely to open the emails and then not click links.

-People won’t complete your calls-to-action (CTA), and your dealership won’t be as profitable as it could be in 2020.
+People won’t complete your calls-to-action (CTA), and your dealership won’t be as profitable as it could be.

 Implement the following tips to create mobile-friendly emails that get results:

 - Subject Line — Email subject lines should be short.
 However, for mobile viewing on smaller screens, write 40 characters or less to engage the reader.

 - Simple Templates — Focus on single columns that can be easily viewed on mobile screens.
 Multiple columns won’t translate well for mobile viewing.

 - Basic Formatting — Keep the email width under 600 pixels.
 Use font sizes between 13-14 pixels so emails are readable on smaller mobile screens.

 - Image Loading — Not all customers or leads have mobile devices using 5G, so use smaller images to ensure effective loading on devices still using 3G.

 Approximately 74% of consumers use smartphones to check emails, and 70% of people will quickly delete emails if they are not mobile-friendly.

 Streamline the Email Template for Improved Engagement